antrea-io/antrea/docs/antrea-network-policy.md

 Within a tier, Antrea-native Policy CRDs are ordered by the `priority` at the policy level.
 Thus, the policy with the highest precedence (lowest priority number value) is enforced first.
-This ordering is performed solely based on the `priority` assigned as opposed to the "Kind" of the resource, i.e. the relative ordering between a [ClusterNetworkPolicy resource](#antrea-clusternetworkpolicy) and an [Antrea NetworkPolicy resource](#antrea-networkpolicy) within a Tier depends only on the `priority` set in each of the two resources.
+This ordering is performed solely based on the `priority` assigned, as opposed to the "Kind" of the resource, i.e. the relative ordering between a [ClusterNetworkPolicy resource](#antrea-clusternetworkpolicy) and an [Antrea NetworkPolicy resource](#antrea-networkpolicy) within a Tier depends only on the `priority` set in each of the two resources.

 ### Rule enforcement based on priorities